18F/18f.gsa.gov/content/posts/2016-07-13-3-ways-for-digital-acqusition-teams-to-work-better.md

 culture shift towards modern digital acquisition practices.
 In short, this Accelerator helps agencies be better “buyers” of products within the government.
-This past month, [the Accelerator launched its first cohort](https://18f.gsa.gov/2016/06/15/two-agencies-participating-in-the-digital-acquisition-accelerator-pilot/) introducing the concepts of human-centered design, lean-agile methodologies, open innovation, and modular contracting to cross-functional teams of contracting officers, developers, program managers, and product owners from the Federal Bureau
+This past month, [the Accelerator launched its first cohort]({{ "/2016/06/15/two-agencies-participating-in-the-digital-acquisition-accelerator-pilot/" | url }}) introducing the concepts of human-centered design, lean-agile methodologies, open innovation, and modular contracting to cross-functional teams of contracting officers, developers, program managers, and product owners from the Federal Bureau